Stowe Gardens: The Lamport Gardens

-Lying to the east of the Eastern Gardens, this was the last and smallest area just 17 acres (6.9 ha) added to the gardens.
-Named after the vanished hamlet of Lamport, the gardens were created from 1826 by Richard Temple-Grenville, 1st Duke of Buckingham and Chandos and his gardener James Brown.
+Lying to the east of the Eastern Gardens, this was the last area of the gardens to be created and is the smallest at just 17 acres (6.9 ha).
+Named after the vanished hamlet of Lamport, the gardens were created in 1826 by Richard Temple-Grenville, 1st Duke of Buckingham and Chandos and his gardener James Brown.
 From 1840, 2nd Duke of Buckingham's gardener, Mr Ferguson, and the architect Edward Blore, adapted it as an ornamental rock and water garden.
 Originally the garden was stocked with exotic birds including emus.

 The buildings in this area are:

 The Chinese House

-The Chinese House is known to date from 1738 making it the first known building in England built in the Chinese style.
+The Chinese House is known to date from 1738, making it the first known building in England built in the Chinese style.
 It is made of wood and painted on canvas inside and out by Francesco Sleter.
-Originally it was on stilts in a pond near the Elysian Fields.
-In 1751 it was moved from Stowe and reconstructed first at Wotton House, the nearby seat of the Grenville family.
-In 1951 it then moved to Harristown, Kildare.
+Originally, it was built on stilts in a pond near the Elysian Fields.
+In 1751, it was moved from Stowe and reconstructed first at Wotton House, the nearby seat of the Grenville family.
+In 1951, it was then moved to Harristown House, County Kildare in Ireland.
 Its construction set a new fashion in landscape gardening for Chinese-inspired structures.

-It was purchased by the National Trust in 1996 and returned and placed in its present position.
-The Chinoiserie Garden Pavilion at Hamilton Gardens in New Zealand is based on Stowe's Chinese House.
+It was purchased by the National Trust in 1996 and returned to its original current position at Stowe.
+The Chinoiserie Garden Pavilion at Hamilton Gardens in New Zealand is based on the Chinese House at Stowe.